qsdxfbz/learngit/readme.txt

-Oh My God! use the git! free software! can't believeable!
+Oh My God! use the git! free software! can't believeable!a Git is a distributed version control system.
+Git is free software distributed under the GPL.